 It only takes a small amount of snow on the ground to pack an all-season tire to the point where it has no traction, like the one in the picture at left.

-All-season tires are what most cars come from from the factory, except for sports cars, and some others that offer a summer only tires package.
-These types of tire have higher silica content than summer tires, and a more open tread pattern than the almost racing slick like summer sport tires.
-They are designed to be able to use year round, but that doesn't mean you should do that.
+All-season tires are what most cars come from from the factory, except for sports cars, and some others that offer a summer-only tires package.
+These types of tire have higher silica content than summer tires and a more open tread pattern than the almost racing slick like summer sport tires.
+They are designed to be able to use year-round, but that doesn't mean you should do that.
 At the very least, in the "snow belt" or if driving into the mountains, you should carry tire chains in the trunk and know how to put them on.

 All-season tires are unlikely to be as good as winter tires during the colder temperatures, and are unlikely to be as good as summer tires during the warmer months on a twisty road or race track.
 In the winter, you probably won't notice much difference between a good all-season tire and a dedicated winter tire in normal driving on a dry road.
 But, in an emergency, when you suddenly find yourself on a patch of black ice, spending the money on winter tires could save your life, or at least a hefty bill at the body shop.

 There really is no comparison in the amount of grip you have with winter tires on a compromised, low traction surface, like snow or ice.
 The tire experts at The Tire Rack did some very good comparison videos on ice, and also snow, with all-season and winter tires.
 Buying and mounting a set of dedicated winter tires can mean the difference between stopping for a red light, or sliding 20ft into the intersection, or sliding off into a ditch instead of negotiating a turn at 25 mph in the snow.
-Even if you don't get into a accident, dedicated winter tires can mean the difference between getting to work on time (or home from work), or not getting to work at all when you can't even get the car out of the driveway.
+Even if you don't get into an accident, dedicated winter tires can mean the difference between getting to work on time (or home from work), or not getting to work at all when you can't even get the car off the driveway.